FrankBeatrice/queryjane_app/docs/source/local_setup.rst

 ``$ docker-compose up``

 Now, you will be able to view the application homepage by visiting **localhost:8000** in a browser.

+every time we execute this command, the tasks described in the `docker_compose.yml <https://github.com/augustakingfoundation/queryjane_app/blob/master/docker-compose.yml>`_ file will be executed:

+1. Run the local server with the command:

+``$ ./manage.py runserver 0.0.0.0:8000``

+2. Enable Postgres and Redis services.

+3. Check for Javascript and CSS requirements running the command:

+``$ yarn install``

+4. Run Gulp, to compress statics files with the command:

+``$ gulp``

+5. Run database migrations with the command:

+``$ ./manage.py migrate --noinput``

 ========